dawg790/dawg790.github.io/README.md

 ### pizza.html

-The following steps were taken to ensure a 60fps frame rate.
+The following steps were taken to ensure a 60fps frame rate:
 1. All the for loops were optimized so that any redundant variable creation was moved outside the loop.
 2. All uses of querySelector or querySelectorAll were replaced with getElementById or getElementsByClassName.
 3. The number of pizzas generated on screen was decreased.